-- 1) Mandatory Work Reduction Days - In the employee's particular assigned 19-day work cycles in which the employee otherwise would have seven (7) duty days (i.e., the "long" cycle), subject to Section 17.5 (Scheduling Time Off) provided such days shall not be subject to rescheduling in the event of illness or injury. - 2) Remaining Work Reduction Days - The employee's remaining work reduction days shall be scheduled off at the employee's discretion, subject to Section 17.5 (Scheduling Time Off) and the employee's option to reclassify and reschedule such days in the event of illness or injury.
+- 1) Mandatory Work Reduction Days - In the employee's particular assigned 19-day work cycles in which the employee otherwise would have seven (7) duty days (i.e., the "long" cycle), subject to Section 17.5 (Scheduling Time Off) provided such days shall not be subject to rescheduling in the event of illness, injury, or extended leave of absence. - 2) Remaining Work Reduction Days - The employee's remaining work reduction days shall be scheduled off at the employee's discretion, subject to Section 17.5 (Scheduling Time Off) and the employee's option to reclassify and reschedule such days in the event of illness, injury, or extended leave of absence.